 It is an amazing gift to record the story of your life.
 Journaling serves us in so many ways, which continue to morph and expand the longer you commit to it.

 The Gifts of Journaling

 Gift One: Journaling honors our life story

 I don’t need to dig too deep here, as I believe the journal entries I rediscovered from my great-great grandmother pretty much validate this statement.
 Maybe this doesn’t quite resonate with you because you feel like your life isn’t interesting enough to record.
 You may think: “Who wants to read about my day in the office and taking my kid to soccer practice?”
 My response?
 FUTURE YOU.
 When we journal, we record our story as our lives play out before us.
 We can literally freeze a moment in time.
 In thirty years, no other book will be as special to you as your own.

 Gift Two: Journaling gives us the power to see our lives from a new perspective

 Memory is an amazing thing, but memory is fleeting.
 Memory is also impacted by our feelings and emotions in the present moment toward whatever it is that we are looking back on.
 This can cause us to block out whole relationships or experiences from our past, because the most recent memory is dominated by sadness or a difficult emotion.

 For example, reading back on a journal entry from the beginning of a relationship, you may see yourself blooming in the wake of a new love.
 What qualities shined out of you?
 Did other relationships in your life improve because you were happier?
 If the relationship ended badly, you may look back at this phase of your life and think: “Bah!
-He/she was a son of a bitch.”
+He/she was a JERK and horrible person.
+What was I thinking?”
 Annndddd – that’s that.
 But when you have written about the experiences before things went badly and feelings changed, you can see the soft, sweet side of yourself that opened and became vulnerable to another human.